ArmandoGuerrero/JavaScript/README.md

 &nbsp;

 STEP 3.
 A callback is a function passed as an argument to
 another function.
-Using a callback you could call the calculator
+Using a callback you could call the Calculator
-function (myCalculator) with a callback, and let the calculator
+function (myCalculator) with a callback, and let the Calculator
-function run the callback after the calculation is finished:
+function run the callback AFTER the calculation is finished.
+&nbsp;
+So we have build asynchronous functions, i.e., where one function
+has to wait for another function, like waiting for a file to load.

 ```
 function myDisplayer(some) {
    document.getElementById("demo").innerHTML = some;
 }
 function myCalculator(num1, num2, myCallback) {
+// A field with the name myCallback was injected, means that
+// myDisplayer body function was placed in that argument field
+// but not running...

    let sum = num1 + num2;

-	myCallback(sum);
+   myCallback(sum);  // Calling the myCallback -myDisplayer- running!
 }
 myCalculator(5, 6, myDisplayer);
 ```